Hanky Panky (Tommy James and the Shondells song): Composition and history

-After appearances on TV and in clubs in the city, James and Mack took a master of "Hanky Panky" to New York City, where Mack sold it to Roulette Records.
+After appearances on TV and in clubs in the city, James and Mack took a master of "Hanky Panky" to New York City, where Mack sold it to Roulette Records because Morris Levy owned the original rights of the song at that time and could have sued James for the incorrect credits on the Snap release.
 "The amazing thing is we did not re-record the song," James told Bronson.
 "I don't think anybody can record a song that bad and make it sound good.
 It had to sound amateurish like that.
 I think if we'd fooled with it too much we'd have fouled it up."
 It was released promptly and took the top position of the U.S. Billboard Hot 100 for two weeks in July 1966.

 In 2003, Bob Rivers parodied the song as "Newt Gingrich Does the Hanky Panky".

-In 2014, "Hanky Panky" was referenced in the song "Coffee" by Sylvan Esso.